 Exposure and Response Prevention (ERP)

-Exposure and Response Prevention is a Cognitive-Behavioral intervention recognized as the "gold standard" for treating OCD, in most cases.
+Exposure and Response Prevention is a Cognitive Behavior Therapy intervention recognized as the "gold standard" for treating OCD, in most cases.
 The Exposure in ERP refers to exposing oneself to the thoughts, images, objects and situations that make you anxious and/or start your obsessions.
 The Response Prevention part of ERP refers to making a choice not to do a compulsive behavior once the anxiety or obsessions have been “triggered.”

-For OCD, Exposure therapy is coupled with response prevention, also known as ritual prevention, or just RP.
+For Obsessive Compulsive Disorder, Exposure therapy is coupled with response prevention, also known as ritual prevention, or just RP.
 RP is a component of treatment that is particularly important for people who have developed ritualized, repetitive behaviors such as compulsions.
 The compulsive behavior serves to "undo" or neutralize the anxiety that occurs when faced with an anxiety-provoking situation.
 Since compulsive behaviors serve to reduce or eliminate anxiety they are inherently rewarding.
 Therefore, they are easily repeated over and over and often become the primary method of coping with obsessions.

 RP is built upon our knowledge of learning theories.
 According to this principle, when a behavior is no longer rewarded (reinforced) it becomes extinct.
 This means the behavior gradually fades away.
 For instance, washing hands after contact with a doorknob serves to "undo," or negate the anxiety that occurs after touching a doorknob.
 Response prevention eliminates the rewarding effect of hand washing.
 As such, compulsive hand washing will gradually become extinct as will ritualistic reassurance seeking, counting, checking, ordering and arranging.